-2. This document presents the outcome of work on item 1 in the Group's workplan (UN/SCEGHS/32/INF.12/Rev.1) where the issue is summarised as: "The precise meaning of the medical response statements (P310-P315) is not clear and manufacturers/suppliers have encountered difficulties in choosing the appropriate wording from the two options.
+2. This document presents the outcome of work on item 1 in the Group's workplan (informal document INF.12/Rev.1 (thirty-second session)) where the issue is summarised as: "The precise meaning of the medical response statements (P310-P315) is not clear and manufacturers/suppliers have encountered difficulties in choosing the appropriate wording from the two options.
+Translation of the Precautionary Statement and conditions for use has also resulted in discrepancies.".

-&lt;sup>\ In accordance with the programme of work of the Sub-Committee for 2017-2018 approved by the Committee at its eighth session (see ST/SG/AC.10/C.3/100, para.
+^{} In accordance with the programme of work of the Sub-Committee for 2017-2018 approved by the Committee at its eighth session (see ST/SG/AC.10/C.3/100, para.
 98 and ST/SG/AC.10/44, para.
 14).